norswap/norswap.github.io/_factory/pages/compilers.md

 title: Compiler Class
 ---

-In 2021, I'm teaching a compiler class at [Université catholique de Louvain][ucl].
+In 2021, I'm teaching a master-level compiler class at [Université catholique de Louvain][ucl].

 All the course materials are made available online, for anyone interested to